David Purves: Scottish National Party

 Purves contested Roxburgh, Selkirk and Peebles as a Scottish National Party candidate in the parliamentary election in February 1974.
 He contributed a chapter on "Environmental Policy in an Independent Scotland" to The Radical Approach: Papers on an Independent Scotland, edited by Gavin Kennedy and published by Palingenesis Press Ltd. in 1976.
 He was later elected to the SNP's National Council and in the 1980s was convener of its Environment Policy Committee.

 Scots language

 Purves was active in promoting the Scots language, taking a particular interest in the development of a standard orthography.
 In 1979, he contributed a paper on the spelling of Scots to The Scottish Literary Journal.
 In 1985, at Edinburgh University's School of Scottish Studies, he chaired a meeting of contemporary writers in Scots which agreed guidelines for Scots spelling.
 These were later published by the Scots Language Society as Recommendations for Writers in Scots.
-The Saltire Society published his book, A Scots Grammar, in 1997, and a revised and extended edition in 2002.
-His paper The Way Forward for the Scots Language was published by the Scottish Centre for Economic and Social Research in 1997.
+The Saltire Society published his book, A Scots Grammar, in 1997, and a revised and extended edition in 2002.c His paper The Way Forward for the Scots Language was published by the Scottish Centre for Economic and Social Research in 1997.